Mercedes-Benz GLS: First generation (X164; 2006)

 The X164 GL-Class debuted at the 2006 North American International Auto Show.
 It was released around the same time as the similarly sized Audi Q7, and was the first full-size, 7-seater SUV produced by a German automaker.
-The range of engines consist of V8 petrol engines, and turbocharged V6 and V8 diesel engines.
+The range of engines consists of V8 petrol engines, and turbocharged V6 and V8 diesel engines.
 All models are available only in all-wheel drive (4MATIC) configuration.